telus/tds-core/src/components/Responsive/Responsive.md

-The Responsive component is a thin wrapper over the [**react-responsive**](https://github.com/contra/react-responsive) community component.
-We encourage mobile-first development by using the `minWidth` prop exclusively, though you're welcome to use `maxWidth` or any of the other props supplied by **react-responsive** if the need arises; **note** if you do use props supplied by react-responsive, you must provide pixel values and not breakpoint keys as used by the Responsive component.
+The Responsive component is a thin wrapper over the [**react-media**](https://github.com/ReactTraining/react-media) community component.
+We encourage mobile-first development by using the `minWidth` prop exclusively, though you're welcome to use `maxWidth` or any of the other props supplied by **react-media** if the need arises; **note** if you do use props supplied by react-media, you must provide pixel values and not breakpoint keys as used by the Responsive component.

 ### Breakpoints